bignerdranch/Deferred/README.md

 # Deferred

+> **Warning**
+>
+> Deferred is deprecated in favor of Swift Concurrency.
+For migration hints, see [Migrating to Swift Concurrency](https://github.com/bignerdranch/Deferred/tree/develop/Documentation/Guide/Migrating%20to%20Swift%20Concurrency.md).

-Deferred lets you work with values that haven't been determined yet, like an array that's coming later (one day!) from a web service call.
+Deferred let you work with values that haven't been determined yet, like an array that's coming later (one day!) from a web service call.
 It was originally inspired by [OCaml's Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred) library.

 Deferred is a "futures library", probably like ones you've already heard about.
 Where Deferred aims to be different is by providing a small, efficient API that's easily adopted in our many [consulting projects](https://www.bignerdranch.com/work).